 The USPTO has developed regulations and procedures to govern administration of the Leahy-Smith Act, and many of the substantive changes to patent law associated with the Leahy-Smith Act, and in particular, the first to file provisions, did not become effective until March 16, 2013.
 However, the full impact of the Leahy-Smith Act and the courts' review of any appeals to related proceedings, is in its early stages.
-Accordingly, the full impact that the Leahy-Smith Act will have on the operation of our business is not clear.
-However, the Leahy-Smith Act and its implementation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents, as well as our ability to bring about timely favorable resolution of any disputes involving our patents and the patents of others.
+Accordingly, the full impact that the Leahythe enforcement or defense of our issued patents, as well as our ability to bring about timely favorable resolution of any disputes involving our patents and the patents of others.